Aipcecodes/codes/LU - Code of Ethics.md

 **Ad Art.
 5 Respect for others**

-S.5 a) “The press shall avoid and oppose any discrimination on grounds of sex, race, nationality, language, religion, ideology, ethnicity, culture, class or beliefs, while ensuring respect for human fundamentals of the human person. ”
+S.5 a) "The press shall avoid and oppose any discrimination on grounds of sex, race, nationality, language, religion, ideology, ethnicity, culture, class or beliefs, while ensuring respect for human fundamentals of the human person. "

-Directive – The press gives national or ethnic racial, religious a person when this is necessary for understand the facts or where there is a direct link to the information.
+Directive - The press gives national or ethnic racial, religious a person when this is necessary for understand the facts or where there is a direct link to the information.
 (Adopted in plenary meeting of 28 March 2006

 **Ad Art.
 7 for obtaining information**

-S.7 a) “The press agrees to observe professional secrecy which implies the right to protect their sources of information, as defined in the law.
-She has the right to refuse disclose in the course of an administrative or judicial procedure information identifying a source. ”
+S.7 a) "The press agrees to observe professional secrecy which implies the right to protect their sources of information, as defined in the law.
+She has the right to refuse disclose in the course of an administrative or judicial procedure information identifying a source. "

-Directive – In case of search in a newspaper company or audiovisual making Following a commission or inquiry, the Chairman, or the lack of it a vice-presidents or his duly mandated to assist with the search mission to ensure that the provisions guaranteeing freedom of expression in the media are met.
+Directive - In case of search in a newspaper company or audiovisual making Following a commission or inquiry, the Chairman, or the lack of it a vice-presidents or his duly mandated to assist with the search mission to ensure that the provisions guaranteeing freedom of expression in the media are met.
 (Adopted in plenary meeting of 28 March 2006)

-S.7 c) “Journalists and publishers agree to avoid working under anonymity or use of other illegal and reprehensible methods information, sounds, images or documents.
-They are committed to engage in the investigation on condition that when the extent of information and warrants that information can not be obtained otherwise.”
+S.7 c) "Journalists and publishers agree to avoid working under anonymity or use of other illegal and reprehensible methods information, sounds, images or documents.
+They are committed to engage in the investigation on condition that when the extent of information and warrants that information can not be obtained otherwise."

-Directive – In some cases journalists can use illegal methods to obtain the information they seek: false identity, microphones and cameras hidden inaccuracies in the intentions of the story, shadowing, infiltration.
+Directive - In some cases journalists can use illegal methods to obtain the information they seek: false identity, microphones and cameras hidden inaccuracies in the intentions of the story, shadowing, infiltration.
 The use of such means must remain exceptional.
 Journalists will use them when the following conditions are met:

 \* The information sought is a public interest, for example in when it comes to updating socially reprehensible actions;